raduolatch/raduolatch/README.md

 ###

-<p align="left">📚 I'm currently learning python and cpp <br>🎯 Goals: i want to creat a robotic<br>🎲 Fun fact: I want to make a robot but I don't want to take that class</p>
+<p align="left">📚 I'm currently learning python and cpp <br>🎯 Goals: I want to work at Microsoft<br>🎲 Fun fact: I want to make a robot but I don't want to take that class</p>

 ###